alytheanalyst/HoneyPotLab/README.md

 More importantly, we need to make sure our Windows machine is suceptible to attacks and basically free game to any hackers.
 Here's me configuring the security group to allow anything into the system.

 ![Creating The VM](images/networkgroup.png)

+And here is an image of all the options I selected before creating the VM.

 ---